Reddy McMillan

-Aeneas Evan "Red, Reddy" McMillan (June 20, 1881 – June 18, 1960) was a professional ice hockey and lacrosse player.
-He played with the Cobalt Silver Kings of the National Hockey Association.
+Aeneas Evan "Red, Reddy" McMillan (June 20, 1881 – June 18, 1960) was a professional ice hockey and lacrosse player from Cornwall, Ontario.
+He played with the Cobalt Silver Kings of the National Hockey Association during the league's inaugural 1910 season.
 He also played hockey in his hometown with the Cornwall Seniors of the Ontario Hockey Association, and in the IHL with Pittsburgh and Calumet.
 He is a member of the Cornwall Sports Hall of Fame.

 He died on June 18, 1960.